 Truth be told: I’m old school and don’t particularly fancy diagnostic tools that need to be connected with my smartphone to work.

-My argument has been consistent through the years: what if I’m not with my smartphone or somehow, the app ceases to be supported?
+My argument has been consistent through the years: what if I’m not with my smartphone, the app misbehaves, my phone hangs, or somehow, the app ceases to be supported?

 Or worse, have greasy hands?